Veona-M/Vehicle-Co2-Emissions-Prediction/README.md

 # Vehicle-Co2-Emissions-Prediction
 This is a project on calculating the amount of carbon dioxide (Co2) that a vehicle emits depending on its features.
-Using the obtaianed dataset i performed advanced analysis to come up with a model that could accurately predict the vehicle's Co2 Emissions.
+Using the obtained dataset I performed advanced analysis to come up with a model that could accurately predict the vehicle's Co2 Emissions.
 This information can help the user understand their vehicle's impact on the environment.

 # Understanding the data
 Make: Vehicle brand.